Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-symbol-api.markdown

 This Graph is a description of the operations that are needed to compute `(A * B) + (C * D)`.
 At this point, nobody cares what `A`, `B`, `C` or `D` are.
 They are pure symbols.

-Here is how one can define this computation graph in mxnet
+Here is how one can define this computation graph in MXNet
 ```clojure
 ;; Define Input data as Variable
 (def a (sym/variable "A"))